Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 2. Old Earth Creationism: The “days” are taken as longer, non-literal spans (or as God’s workdays described in human terms), which allows the creation account to fit with an ancient cosmos and modern geological findings; some supporters point to passages like 2 Peter 3:8 to show that biblical language can use “day” flexibly: “With the Lord a day is like a thousand years, and a thousand years are like a day.”

-3. Framework view: Genesis 1 is read primarily as a literary-theological presentation rather than a timeline; on this view, the text aims to proclaim who the Creator is and what creation means, using a structured pattern (for example, forming realms and then filling them) that would have communicated powerfully in its ancient context.
+3. Framework view: The interpretation that Genesis 1 uses the six days as a literary structure rather than as a strict chronological sequence of material events; on this view, the text aims to proclaim who the Creator is and what creation means, using a pattern (for example, forming realms and then filling them) that would have communicated powerfully in its ancient context.

 It was that last approach that really opened the door for me.
 It suggested that before we ask Genesis to answer modern scientific questions, we should first ask what it was communicating in its own ancient setting.
-That line of inquiry took on new clarity when I encountered John H. Walton’s The Lost World of Genesis One.
-Walton argues that when we read Genesis through the lens of ancient Near Eastern culture and cosmology, layers of meaning come into focus that many modern readers naturally miss.
+John H. Walton’s The Lost World of Genesis One is especially helpful here.
+In this book, he argues that when we read Genesis through the lens of ancient Near Eastern culture and cosmology, layers of meaning come into focus that many modern readers naturally miss.
 My aim in this section is to show that a large share of the supposed conflict between Genesis and contemporary science isn’t resolved by downgrading either one, but by listening more carefully to what each is actually trying to say.

 Contextualising Creation: Exploring Biblical Meanings in an Ancient Framework

 Within Scripture, one of the most basic claims about God is that He is the Creator.
-To acknowledge God as Creator is to recognise that reality is not an accident and that existence is not a fluke.
+To say that God created the world is to say that reality is not accidental, that existence is not some blind cosmic fluke.
 You and I are not a coincidence.
 The world is charged with purpose, and that single conviction quietly reshapes how we understand ourselves, our responsibilities, and the kind of place we live in.

-Once we take that step, further questions follow almost immediately.
-What, at the deepest level, is the world like: a self-contained machine, or something closer to a home in which God chooses to dwell with His creatures?
+It also raises a further set of questions.
+If God is Creator, then what exactly does that imply about the nature of the world itself?
+Is the universe, at the deepest level, a self-contained machine, running on its own, or as something more like a home, a place in which God intends to dwell with His creatures?
 And what sort of text is the creation account meant to be?
 Is it describing a literal manufacturing sequence, or communicating something more conceptual about God, order, and meaning?

 A good first step is to remember who Genesis was written for.
 It was not addressed directly to modern readers; it was given to ancient Israel, and through Israel to the wider world.
 That means it speaks in the idioms, assumptions, and mental furniture of an ancient people.
 If we want to hear what the text is actually saying, we have to do the patient work of crossing that cultural and linguistic distance.